RivinHD/civicc-compiler/README.md

 make fuzz_<target>_multi FUZZ_CORES=4
 ```

-To clean up all tmux sessions of the fuzzer and stop the multicore fuzzing you can run:
+To stop the multicore fuzzing you can run:
 ```
-make kill_fuzzer_sessions
+make stop_fuzzer_sessions
 ```